imonlinux/linux-voice-assistant/docs/linux-voice-assistant-2mic-install.md

 **Word of warning.
 I have had problems with some of the community provided wake words.
 YMMV**

 ## 10. Switching between OWW and MWW.
-Or ALSA and PA see section 7.
+Or ALSA, PW, PA see section 6.

 If you intend to switch from PA to ALSA, you must first stop the pusleaudio.service.